Kraft Heinz has launched a recyclable pouch for its babyfood.

 The new pouches would “offer parents of little ones the convenience coupled with sustainability they always wanted”, said Kraft Heinz Northern European president Jojo de Noronha.

-Challenger brand Piccolo became the first supplier to launch a 100% recyclable babyfood pouch in April 2021.
-However its polypropylene packs came with high density polyethylene caps.
+Challenger brand Piccolo became the first supplier to launch a 100% recyclable babyfood pouch in April 2021, made from polypropylene.